Caring for a Family Member

 Under the Flexible Working Hours Policy, full-time staff members may work with their supervisor to arrange an alternative schedule to accommodate caregiving duties.

 Certain leaves may impact your benefits.
-Be sure to discuss how your leave will impact your benefits with the Leaves Manager in the HR Benefits Office.
+Be sure to discuss how your leave will impact your benefits with the Leaves Manager in the Office of Human Resources.